-The Transmission of Social Bias
+The Social Transmission of Bias

 Vial, A. C., Bailey, A. H., & Dovidio, J. F. (2024).
 People who accommodate others' sexist views are themselves perceived to be sexist.
-Psychology of Women Quarterly.
-Advance online publication. https://doi.org/10.1177/03616843231221501.
+Psychology of Women Quarterly, 48(2), 252-270. https://doi.org/10.1177/03616843231221501.
 PDF.

 Vial, A. C., Bosak, J., Flood, P., & Dovidio, J. F. (2021).
 Individual variation in role construal predicts responses to third-party biases in hiring contexts.
 PLoS ONE, 16(2): e0244393. https://doi.org/10.1371/journal.pone.0244393.
 PDF.